 Ingenious Construction for Maximum Effect – Powerful cooling for your components: Dark Rock TF contains two nickel-plated aluminium heat sinks.
 Two fans are pre-installed, but a single fan assembly is also possible, offering further space savings and even quieter operation.

 Virtually Inaudible Operation – Cooled by SilentWings® technology: The cooler is equipped with two SilentWings® 135mm PWM fans.
 They feature advanced fluid-dynamic bearings, smooth six-pole motors and nine airflow-optimized fan blades.
 The noise is a meager 26.7 dB(A) even with 100% PWM fan speed.

-High-Performance Heatpipes – The centerpiece of ever CPU Cooler: Dark Rock TF has six high-performance 6mm heat pipes with aluminum caps.
+High-Performance Heatpipes – The centrepiece of ever CPU Cooler: Dark Rock TF has six high-performance 6mm heat pipes with aluminium caps.
 They carry heat to the optimum location on the cooling fins.
 Anti-vibration rubber inserts on the cooling fins of the heat sink further dampen noise.

 Space-Saving Design with Great Effect – Highly functional cooling concept: The space-saving topflow design provides ideal cooling, not only for the CPU, but also for surrounding components.
 It can quietly cool a high-performance, overclocked CPU in a confined space.

 - Dimensions (W x H x D): 140mm x 130.8mm x 162.6mm